nickdrummond/star-wars-ontology/docs/test questions.md

   - ie not everyone in the Empire knows each other
   - not everyone at the Battle of Scariff knows each other

-### People that participated in the same Events
+People that participated in the same Events:

     participatedIn some (participant value Asajj_Ventress)

-## Different individuals

-If we add an allDifferent (and remove Darths/Rens) what else can we assert / query?

-For a start, it grinds the reasoner to a halt